 - Eat: Worthy Burger Too | The American Flat Bread Co. | Three Mountain Cafe

 Waitsfield was the place I chose to stay during my winter vacation in Vermont.
 I rented a cabin in the area and had the best time just relaxing, exploring the Mad River Valley and the stunning snow-covered surrounding areas.
 While I was here, I was recommended a couple of the places the locals love to go – and now I love them too and I can recommend them to you.

 If you are into local beer, there are several breweries to visit such as the Lawsons Brewery and Worthy Burger Too which is a must-go!
 John and Sean run the bar and are always fun to hang with for a burger and many fun local beers.

-Stroll around the village, and admire the Christmas decor and string lights looped across the eaves and the B&B. Visit the local shops on Bridge Steet for clothing, painting, jewelry, and sculpture by the local artists.
+Stroll around the village, and admire the Christmas decor and string lights looped across the eaves and the B&B. Visit the local shops on Bridge Street for clothing, painting, jewelry, and sculpture by local artists.

 if you are looking for outdoor adventures, you can stop at Clearwater Sports to rent any equipment you may need from snowshoes to ski and even alpine touring equipment.
 Plan on spending the day at Sugarbush Resort or Mad River Glen, two ski areas within a 10-minute drive from the center of town, and check out the Mad River Valley’s plethora of other recreational opportunities.

 - Outdoor Recreation: Green Mountain Byway